aikof/aikof/README.md

 - 👋 Hi, I’m @aikof
 - 👀 I’m interested in learn new and challenging things
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Javascript and Node.js
+- 💻 My goal is to become a Full Stack Developer, my interests are in building and maintaining APIs and also automations
-- 💞️ I’m looking to collaborate on - i'm a begginer so i have no idea
+- 💞️ I’m looking to collaborate starting with simple and small projects

 <!---